Louisville KY Personal Injury Lawyer – Bixler Howland P.S.C.

 In Personal Injury Settlements and Trials, You Will Only Have One Opportunity to Get Full and Fair Compensation

 In a personal injury settlement and at trial, there is only one opportunity to get full and fair compensation.
 There is generally no opportunity for a second settlement or trial if the injuries are much worse than originally thought.
+For that reason, before entering into a settlement agreement in an injury case, it is critical to ensure that injuries have stabilized; or not likely to get worse.
+You need to know whether your injuries are permanent or will affect you in the future.
+This determination cannot be made quickly.
+You need to know what your future holds before you resolve your case.

 We Work with Physicians and Medical Providers to Understand the Full Extent of Our Clients Injuries